Rhea Chakraborty tells the court she was forced by the NCB to make ‘incriminatory confessions’ : Bollywood News - Bollywood Hungama

 The morning after her arrest, Rhea Chakraborty was sent to the Byculla Women's Prison.
 She was kept in the same prison as Indrani Mukerjea who is undergoing trial for her daughter Sheena Bora's murder case.

 Before her arrest, the NCB questioned for three days.
-The NCB told the court that Rhea Chakraborty was confronted with all other accused including her brother Showik during her interrogation and facts i there statements were verified.
+The NCB told the court that Rhea Chakraborty was confronted with all other accused including her brother Showik during her interrogation and facts in their statements were verified.

 ALSO READ: Following Rhea Chakraborty’s arrest, Ankita Lokhande slams her for letting Sushant Singh Rajput consume drug